 You may want to start with Hot Spots.
-This view simply shows you the list of functions with the highest execution time.
+This view shows you the list of functions with the highest execution time.
 Use this view to find the slowest methods in just a glance.

 Call Tree shows you all method calls in all threads.
 Each top-level node represents a top-level function which was executed by a certain thread.
 Use this view to quickly get down to actual application activity:

 Shows a plain list of methods.
-Allows you to thoroughly analyze a particular method.
+Lets you thoroughly analyze a particular method.

 Note that whenever you select a method, Performance Viewer shows you the actual code for this method based on information provided by your application's debugging symbols.
 If no source code is available, Performance Viewer will try to decompile the method from the assembly.